Fuechschen/dubbot/README.md

 # dubbot
 Prototype of an bot for dubtrack

-## IMPORTANT

-With this commit, dubbot does not longer require dubtrackapi (and phantomjs) since it's runned with DubAPI by anjanms.
-Be sure to run ```npm install``` before you start it after updating!

 ### Functionality

 Since dubbot is still under development, there will be features added in future.
 The current funktion are: